 Students are not to be in possession of or under the influence of a controlled substance.
 This includes anything that is represented to be of a nature, appearance, or have the effect of a controlled substance.
 This definition includes alcohol and unauthorized use of prescription drugs.
 For safety reasons, use of controlled substances could result in being dropped from the program.

-1st Violation 10-day suspension.
+1st Violation Up to 10-day suspension.
 Parent meeting.
 Notification of home school and police.

 2nd Violation Removal from WTC.
 Call to police.
 Possible recommendation for expulsion.